-We have identified several strategies to help you transform your Board meetings into a platform for growth, innovation and strategy.
+We have identified several strategies to help you transform your board meetings into a platform for growth, innovation and strategy.

-Tips for planning an effective Board meeting
+6 tips for planning an effective board meeting

-Planning a successful Board meeting does not require an overly formal approach.
+Planning a successful board meeting does not require an overly formal approach.
 The main goal is to accomplish the tasks at hand.
-However, what constitutes successful completion varies from one Board to another.
-Although there are no hard and fast rules to plan a Board meeting, adhering to best practices can assist Boards in prioritising crucial objectives and making the best use of the limited time of Board members.
+However, what constitutes successful completion varies from one board to another.
+Although there are no hard and fast rules to plan a board meeting, adhering to best practices can assist boards in prioritising crucial objectives and making the best use of the limited time of board members.

-1. Opt for the suitable venue
+1. Opt for a suitable venue

 If feasible, conduct meetings at the company's office.
-This gives Board members a better picture of the organisation and helps them feel that they are part of the team.
+This gives board members a better picture of the organisation and helps them feel that they are part of the team.

 2. Optimise board meetings by focusing on two key topics

-To keep Board meetings productive and efficient, focus on two critical topics per meeting.
+To keep board meetings productive and efficient, focus on two critical topics per meeting.
 Start with the most pressing issues and allocate up to 30 minutes for each topic.
-Meetings should address key issues rather than just providing updates, which are better communicated through pre-meeting Board books.
+Meetings should address key issues rather than just providing updates, which are better communicated through pre-meeting board books.